kubernetes/website/docs/tasks/debug-application-cluster/audit.md

 provides a logging and webhook backend.

-Each request to the API server can generate multiple events, one when the request is received, another when the response is sent, and additional events for log running requests (such as watches).
+Each request to the API server can generate multiple events, one when the request is received, another when the response is sent, and additional events for long running requests (such as watches).
 The ID of events will be the same if they were generated from the same request.

 The event format is defined by the `audit.k8s.io` API group.
 The `v1alpha1` format of this